heiko123abc/UZDoomNewLauncher/libraries/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, July 2025
+The wxWidgets Team, December 2015